chrisdembia/yeadon/README.rst

    $ # prepend sudo to each line below if you desire a system install
    $ apt-get install python3-setuptools python3-numpy python3-yaml # required
+   $ apt-get install mayavi2 # optional packages
-   $ apt-get install python3-nose python3-sphinx python3-numpydoc mayavi2 # optional packages
+   $ apt-get install python3-nose python3-sphinx python3-numpydoc # development tools

 For other operating systems (e.g. Windows or Mac), visit the websites for the packages for installation instructions.